apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Model Corinna Kopf's Los Angeles Home Burglarized**
+**Stock Market Today: Dow, S&P Live Updates for Feb.
+19, 2024**

-You can read more about it [here](https://www.tmz.com/2024/02/19/corinna-kopf-burglary-los-angeles-home-burglarized/).
+You can read more about it [here](https://www.bloomberg.com/news/articles/2024-02-18/china-to-rally-on-reopen-other-stocks-seen-mixed-markets-wrap).

 ## Requirements
 - Python 3.8